Breast Mesh Side Effect Lawsuit Overview

 How Internal Bra Mesh Is Used in Cosmetic and Reconstructive Surgery

-Many women are only learning after the fact that internal mesh was used during their breast surgery—and that it may be the source of their ongoing pain or complications.
+Many women are only learning after the internal bra technique was used during their breast surgery that it may be the source of their ongoing pain or complications.

-Internal bra mesh is typically inserted beneath or around the breast implant to act as a sling, holding the breast in place and reducing pressure on skin and sutures.
+Synthetic internal bra mesh, such as the GalaFLEX and Phasix mesh are typically inserted beneath or around the breast implant to act as a sling, holding the breast in place and reducing pressure on skin and sutures.
 The technique was used by surgeons as a way to enhance lift, projection, and the longevity of cosmetic procedures such as breast augmentation, lift, reduction, or revision surgeries.

-However, lawsuit investigations now highlight that the breast is a far more dynamic environment than the abdomen or groin, where many mesh products were originally used.
+However, lawsuits now highlight that the breast is a far more dynamic environment than the abdomen or groin, where many mesh products were originally used.
 Inside the breast, mesh can stretch, degrade, migrate, or fail to integrate properly.

 As a result, many women have reported severe side effects such as chronic swelling, tissue hardening, infection, and implant failure, often requiring additional surgeries to remove or replace the mesh.